 What are Longchamp’s efforts towards waste reduction?

 The House is engaged in a process of continuous progress and improvement regarding waste management in its workshops, boutiques, and head offices around the world.
 Their waste recovery rate is one of the key indicators, monitored by the House’s Quality and Environment Department.
 In 2020, our workshops were able to recycle or reuse 100% of their plastic waste, 100% of their paper and cardboard waste, 100% of their wood waste, 100% of their metals and 100% of the canvas scraps from our "Le Pliage" bags.
+Dedicated teams are forming partnerships with various organizations to develop new innovative recycling solutions.
 Regarding packaging and paper, Longchamp favors FSC-certified materials, an ecolabel that guarantees sustainable forest management, the well-being of forest workers, the protection of biodiversity, and the preservation of the rights of indigenous populations.
 Whenever it is possible, the brand recycles diverse materials such as scrap leather, textiles, pallets, cardboard, plastic, paper, etc., to give them a second life.
 Dedicated teams are setting up partnerships with various organizations to develop innovative recycling solutions.
 The development and production teams are also exploring the use of recycled materials in the collections.

 What measures are Longchamp implementing to reduce its energy consumption and CO2 emissions?